Parenting Feature Articles

 Set reasonable limits.

 Is the child capable?
-Many times, our exceptions are too high and need to be 'shifted' to fit the child's abilities.
+Many times our expectations are too high and need to be shifted to fit the child's abilities.

 Make your limits simple and clear.